mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 SyntaxError: invalid syntax
 ```

-To discern the types of code compatible with this trick, an exploration of the Python AST nodes is necessary.
-There are two primary categories of these nodes:
+To discern what syntax-compatible patterns exist, it's essential to understand Python's AST nodes.
+There are two main categories of these:

 - **Statements:**